 On the negative side, if you’re not well-versed with how Vagrant works (I’m not), then it can feel a bit obtuse, and you might have to keep running back to the docs to get things working or make changes to the web server setup and hosts.
 Additionally, Vagrant boxes aren’t exactly lightweight and VVV is really designed to run multiple sites on one box, so if you are running per-project VVV instances, I wouldn’t be surprised if things start to get a bit sluggish.

 Chassis is pretty much just VVV with fewer bells and whistles.
 I don’t mean that in a bad way (quite the opposite, actually) – Chassis’ lack of features is actually its biggest feature.

-The cool thing about Chassis is that it becomes a part of your project, so if you’re developing a plugin, theme, or website with a team (or even if you’re just using multiple computers yourself), all anybody needs to do to jump into development is run
+The cool thing about Chassis is that it becomes a part of your project.
+If you’re developing a WordPress plugin, a WordPress theme, or website with a team (or even if you’re just using multiple computers yourself), all anybody needs to do to jump into the development is run

 vagrant up from within the folder in your project that contains the Vagrantfile and they’ll be running your project in the exact same server environment that it was originally set up with.

 First, you’re going to want to read the Chassis docs if you haven’t already.
 Next you’ll want to make sure that you’ve installed VirtualBox and Vagrant, then simply clone Chassis off of their git repository.
 Note that you’ll need to pull in the submodules inside the repository, which can be done by simply running

 vagrant up to boot up the environment.
 Next up, you’d need to copy the contents of

 local-config.php where you’ll be making configuration changes.
 That’s it, you should have your site up and running now.